An Anatomy of Neutrino Oscillations: Lepton-flavor violations

+It would be easy to guess the answer to be $G_F^2 {u_1 m_{i,j}/Q^2}$ (with $Q^2$ typical internal momentum transfer squared) multiplied by a number of order unity.
+According to our work on the origin of mass \cite{Origin}, the big numbers would be $M_W$ and the condensate $u_1$; so, it is easy to guess the integral without doing it explicitly.

+The famous decay $\mu \to e + \gamma$ was investigated by, e.g., \cite{HwangYan,Hwang7}.
+Here it is important to note that the QED gauge invariance would make the cancelation among different diagrams almost complete.
+Thus the predicted decay rate would be uninteresting small, experimentally.

+In Figs. 3, we proceed to consider the golden lepton-flavor-violating decay $\mu \to e + \gamma$, which were considered previously in \cite{Hwang7} as well as in \cite{HwangYan}.
+The missing diagrams are those with the W-boson exchanges replaced by the exchanges of the charged family Higgs, again cutoff by gauge invariance - so, we shall not consider the evaluation of these diagrams any further.

-We illustrate the point further by calculating the golden lepton-flavor-violating decay $\mu \to e + \gamma$.
-We show in Figures 1(a), 1(b), and 1(c) three leading basic Feynman diagrams.
-Here the conversion of $\nu_\mu$ into $\nu_e$ is marked by a cross sign and it is a term from our off-diagonal interaction given above with the Higgs vacuum expectation values $u_+$ and $u_-$.
-Here the Higgs masses are assumed to be very large, i.e., greater than a few $TeV$, as in $SU_f(3)$.
-The only small number (coupling) is $\eta$, explaining the tiny masses of neutrinos.
+We show in Figures 3(a), 3(b), and 3(c) three leading basic "Feynman" diagrams.
+Here the conversion of $\nu_\mu$ into $\nu_e$ is marked by a cross sign and it is a term from our off-diagonal interaction given above with the family Higgs vacuum expectation value $u_1$.

-Using Feynman rules from Wu and Hwang \cite{Books}, we write, for Fig. 1(a),
+Using Feynman rules, we write, for Fig. 3(a),

 with $\Delta_{\sigma\mu\nu}=(-ie)\{\delta_{\mu\nu}(-k-p-q)_\sigma + \delta_{\nu\sigma}(p-q+p-q-k)_\mu +\delta_{\sigma\mu} (-p+q+k+k)_\nu \}$.

 On the other hand, Feynman rules yield, for Fig. 1(b),

 and a similar result for Fig. 1(c).